zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/storageclass.md

 ---
-title: StorageClass setup
+title: "Step 4: Set up the StorageClass"
 keywords: storageclass, csi, security, authorization
 weight: 40
 ---

 # StorageClass for CSI

-The following CSI StorageClass will enable your tenants to create volumes using their token stored in a secret in the their namespace.
+The following CSI StorageClass enables your tenants to create volumes using their token stored in a secret in the their namespace.

 When using CSI, the storage class references the secret for the three types of supported
-operations: _provision_, _node-publish_ (mount/unmount), and
+operations:

-_controller-expand_.
+* _provision_
+* _node-publish_ (mount/unmount)
+* _controller-expand_

 ```text
 apiVersion: storage.k8s.io/v1